ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/tailwind.md

 [**Tailwind**](https://tailwindcss.com/) is a CSS utility library providing all the modern features and capabilities of CSS in a compact, composable, and efficient way.

-> You can see an example in this [demonstration repo](https://github.com/AnalogStudiosRI/www.tuesdaystunes.tv).
+> You can see an example in this [repo](https://github.com/AnalogStudiosRI/www.tuesdaystunes.tv).

 ## Installation